taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 * making the store globally available: The store shouldn't be globally accessible by every component.
 In the previous example only the React root component uses it, but who prevents you from using it directly in your `TodoItem` component to dispatch an action?

-Fortunately there exists a library that takes care about these things and gives you a bridge from the Redux to the React world.
+Fortunately, there exists a library that takes care about these things and gives you a bridge from the Redux to the React world.

 ## Connecting the State, but Sophisticated

 A library called [react-redux](https://github.com/reactjs/react-redux) gives you two things in order to wire up Redux with React.

 First, it gives you a `<Provider />` component.
-When using Redux with React, the Provider component should be the root component of your application.
+When using Redux with React, the `Provider` component should be the root component of your application.
 The component gets one property as input: the Redux store that you created once with `createStore()`.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~